Last Updated on

 Map, GPX track, routes, and all the info about Latvia on a bike

 The Eurovelo13 (EV13) cycling route, also known as the Iron Curtain Trail, stretches for 7650km from North Finland to the coast of the Black Sea in Bulgaria.
 It follows a symbolic line that kept two different worlds isolated from each other for half a century.
 By riding this route, you will be able to learn more about each country’s history during the Cold War.

 If you are specifically interested in military heritage, the best option is to travel in Latvia.
 Here you will find one of the calmest parts of the trail, with easily located points of interest from Soviet Union times.
 Below, you can find some tips and recommendations for your perfect experience of traveling in Latvia.

 EV13 follows the Latvian seacoast.
 Aside from Latvia’s capital, Riga, which is included in the route, the areas are sparsely populated but not forgotten.
-You can enjoy fresh air and roads with little traffic and plan refreshment or touristy stops every several hours.
+You can enjoy fresh air and roads with little traffic and plan refreshments or touristy stops every several hours.
 Compared with the western European routes, this one is pretty well developed, but at the same time untouched.
 That is one of the reasons why, even if we are still far from the popularity of other routes like Eurovelo 17, more and more visitors are making the decision to cycle in Latvia.

 This post is contributed by our friend Robertas Fullnorth.

 Interested in cycling Northern Europe?
 Have a look at